Here are some of the most frequently asked questions we’ve heard from our customers, and our answers. Hope this helps!

 Can I customize one of your existing packs?

-If your custom need is an addition to an existing product like removing extra connection points, adding in loops for extra tools, adding loops for mounting a Tenkara rod to a sling, etc., we can typically do this for a nominal charge – just email us up front to make sure we can do what you need before you place your order.
-However, this assumes that we will not have to change the pattern on the product – something we simply can’t do without significant additional time required and cost to the customer.
-For this reason, requests for extra pockets, fold down platforms, different closures, or other features that force change to existing patterns or creation of new patterns are typically a ‘no’
+Though we can adjust the length of the straps to improve fit, or build with colors that match your unique tastes, we typically do not consider changes to our standing products.
+If your need is an addition to an existing product like removing extra connection points, adding loops for mounting a Tenkara rod to a sling, etc., we may be able to consider this for a nominal charge – just CONTACT US up front to make sure we can do what you need before you place your order.
+As above though, we no longer consider custom projects.
+For this reason, requests for extra pockets, fold down platforms, different closures, or other features that force change to existing patterns or creation of new patterns are a ‘no’